 It's not unusual for a sci-fi series to have a few teething problems in its early days and, importantly, there are no hurdles in The Bad Batch that are impossible for it to overcome.
 The story and setting show a lot of promise, so if the writers can strengthen their core characters over the next few episodes, then this series could well hold its own with the best from Lucasfilm Animation.
 That said, if you never quite got on board with The Clone Wars or Rebels, there probably isn't much here to win you over.

-Star Wars: The Bad Batch arrives exclusively on Disney Plus on Tuesday 4th May.
+Star Wars: The Bad Batch arrives exclusively on Disney Plus on Tuesday 4th May; here is the full The Bad Batch release schedule.
 You can sign up to Disney Plus for £7.99 a month or £79.99 a year.